Environmental Health deals with complaints about nuisance caused by excessively bright lights

 Some suggestions to avoid causing a problem with outside lights are:

-- Use a low watt, low energy bulb.
-Some security floodlights are 500w whereas 150w is adequate for most situations, this will also help reduce your running costs
+- Size of the bulb - Use a low watt, low energy bulb.
+Some security floodlights are 500w whereas 150w is fine for most situations, this will also help reduce your running costs

 What you should do if you are having problems with a light

-In most circumstances the problem can easily be resolved by politely telling the person about it, if they do not know it is a problem, they cannot deal with it.
-If the problem doesn’t resolve, you can register your complaint with us.
+In most cases the problem can be resolved by politely telling the person about it, if they do not know it is a problem, they cannot deal with it.
+If after a reasonable amount of time nothing has been done to solve the problem, you can make a complaint to us.

 Do I have to wait for the council to investigate my complaint?

 No - You can take your own private legal action.
 Taking your own legal action may be quicker than our investigation, but you may have to pay legal costs.
-Advice about taking your own action is provided in our booklet called ‘Statutory nuisance –taking your own private action’ which can be downloaded from Related Content.
+Advice about taking your own action is provided in our booklet called ‘Statutory nuisance –taking your own private action’ which can be found in the related content.